BY LAWS AND CONSTITUTION

 ARTILE III: Membership dues, sanctioning fee, entry fee, optional pot and Calcutta's

 Sec 1: An annual membership fee of $35.00 for individuals or $45 per family will be assessed to each member, which is valid from September 1st through August 31st.
-For new members only after January 1st, the memberships can be offered at ½ price and remain valid until August 31 of the current trial year.
+For new members, someone who has never participated in a UFTA trial, the membership fee is $17.50 for individuals and $22.50 for a family membership.
 A family membership consists of the member, spouse and any dependent children under the age of 18.
 Anyone over the age of 18 must purchase their own membership.
 Each competitor MUST be a member in order to compete in UFTA field trials.
 Membership is open to all race, gender or religious beliefs.

 Sec 3: Entry fee for the Open National Championships will be $200.00 per dog.
 Entry fee for the Doubles National Championships will be $200.00 per team.
 Entry fee for the Amateur National Championships will be $150.00 per dog.